raspberrypilearning/flatgame/en/step_3.md

 --- /task ---

 --- task ---
 2. Upload your images: Open the app.
-Tap Upload or +, then choose Photos or Files.
+Tap 'Upload' or +, then choose 'Photos' or 'Files'.
 Select the image(s) and upload.
 --- /task ---

 --- task ---